 Twitter is a place to share ideas and information, connect with your communities, and see the world around you.
 In order to protect the very best parts of that experience, we provide tools designed to help you control what you see and what others can see about you, so that you can express yourself on Twitter with confidence.

 Unfollowing is the simplest action you can take to stop seeing someone’s Tweets on your Home timeline.
 You can always follow an account again if you change your mind.
 You can access this option from the icon in a Tweet.

 Read more about unfollowing in this article.

 Your Notifications timeline displays your interactions with other Twitter accounts, such as mentions, likes, Retweets, and who has recently followed you.
-If you’re receiving unwanted replies or mentions from accounts you do not follow, you have two options located in your notifications settings to filter the notifications you receive: Only people you follow and quality filter.
+If you’re receiving unwanted replies or mentions from accounts you do not follow, you can filter the types of notifications you receive.

 Read instructions for adjusting your Notifications timeline in this article.

-Muting another Twitter user means you will not see that user’s Tweets in your timeline.
+Muting another Twitter account means you will not see that account's Tweets in your timeline.
 It’s a great way to stay connected with friends, even if you aren’t interested in seeing all of their Tweets.
-Muted users are not notified that you’ve muted them, and you will still get notifications when they mention you in Tweets and send you Direct Messages.
-You can also mute users you do not follow so that you don’t see their Tweets in your Notifications timeline.
+Muted accounts are not notified that you’ve muted them, and you will still get notifications when they mention you in Tweets and send you Direct Messages.
+You can also mute accounts you do not follow so that you don’t see their Tweets in your Notifications timeline.

 Muting is different than blocking or unfollowing: users you have muted have no way to tell that you are muting them.
 You can access this option from the icon in a Tweet.